 Best Budget-Friendly Option in Santa Monica: The Hampton Inn & Suites.
 The most centrally-located budget option that there is in Santa Monica.

-Start your 2 Day Los Angeles Itinerary by Visiting Venice Beach, Santa Monica and Malibu
+Day 1: Venice Beach, Santa Monica and Malibu

 Kick off your 2 day Los Angeles itinerary with some of the highlights of LA’s west side.
 It was my home turf for a few years so I know it well!
 Admittedly, it’s also my favorite part of the city, hands-down.
 It’s walkable (cab-able), but you could also consider renting some wheels to get around.